-Key points on routine monitoring of pregnant people with DR-TB during treatment are summarized below:
+Key points on routine monitoring of pregnant women/people with DR-TB during treatment are summarized below:

-- Most pregnant people with DR-TB can be cared for in the community by DR-TB providers, but if referral is needed transport and other socioeconomic support should be provided; - Routine monitoring should follow the usual standards for DR-TB and prenatal care, with additional baseline testing for HIV, HBV, STIs, gestational diabetes and hypertension.
-Regular (i.e., monthly) screening of blood pressure and proteinuria should also be done; - Symptom-guided monitoring is also important, with vomiting prompting review of electrolytes, liver function tests for hepatitis, nutritional status, and hydration; - Nutritional support is essential for pregnant people with DR-TB to ensure they have good TB treatment outcomes and to support the pregnancy.
+- Most pregnant women/people with DR-TB can be cared for in the community by DR-TB providers, but if referral is needed transport and other socioeconomic support should be provided; - Routine monitoring should follow the usual standards for DR-TB and prenatal care, with additional baseline testing for HIV, HBV, STIs, gestational diabetes and hypertension.
+Regular (i.e., monthly) screening of blood pressure and proteinuria should also be done: - Symptom-guided monitoring is also important, with vomiting prompting review of electrolytes, liver function tests for hepatitis, nutritional status, and hydration; - Nutritional support is essential for pregnant women/people with DR-TB to ensure they have good TB treatment outcomes and to support the pregnancy.

-RP is a 24 year-old person who is pregnant with their first child.
-They were found to have DR-TB in the second trimester of pregnancy and started on a regimen of levofloxacin, linezolid, clofazimine, and cycloserine with a plan to add bedaquiline after delivery.
-They are seen in the clinic each month and a complete blood count is checked given that they are on linezolid.
-At the 8 week visit (now in the third trimester of pregnancy), they are complaining of fatigue and found to have a hemoglobin of 6.7g/dL and iron tablets are prescribed.
-They are unable to take the iron due to gastrointestinal intolerance, and the hemoglobin at the next monthly visit is now 5.9 g/dL and they are short of breath.
-The linezolid is stopped and they are given a blood transfusion and told to continue on iron tablets.
+RP is a 24 year-old woman who is pregnant with her first child.
+She was found to have DR-TB in the second trimester of pregnancy and started on a regimen of levofloxacin, linezolid, clofazimine, and cycloserine with a plan to add bedaquiline after delivery.
+She is seen in the clinic each month and a complete blood count is checked given that she is on linezolid.
+At the 8 week visit (now in the third trimester of pregnancy), she is complaining of fatigue and found to have a hemoglobin of 6.7g/dL and iron tablets are prescribed.
+She is unable to take the iron due to gastrointestinal intolerance, and the hemoglobin at the next monthly visit is now 5.9 g/dL, and she is short of breath.
+The linezolid is stopped and she is given a blood transfusion and told to continue on iron tablets.
 Bedaquiline is started since the linezolid is stopped.

 Recommendations to improve practices in this scenario would include the use bedaquiline from the start of treatment (it is not contraindicated in pregnancy and is associated with improved outcomes and lower mortality), which might allow for a shorter period of linezolid use.
-Both pregnancy and linezolid are associated with anaemia and in this scenario, when the hemoglobin was low, the patient should have been given a transfusion immediately and the linezolid withheld.
+Both pregnancy and linezolid are associated with anaemia and in this scenario, when the hemoglobin was low, the patient should have been given a transfusion immediately and the linezolid withheld or dose reduced.
 At the very least, the patient should have been recalled sooner than the usual 4 week follow up for repeat hemoglobin assessment.
 Although pregnant women with DR-TB can receive linezolid and usually tolerate it well, closer monitoring should be considered, especially in people with anemia.